 - National Theatre – hated and mutilated by Ceausescu, now in its original, Sombrero livery

 - Magheru Boulevard – the modernist avenue of Bucharest

 - Telephone palace – the tallest building in Bucharest for more than 35 years.

-- Ioanid Garden – arguably, the nicest place in Bucharest
+- Ioanid Garden – arguably, the nicest neighbourhood in Bucharest

 In the 150 years since Bucharest has stopped burning to the ground, the architecture of the place usually followed the styles en vogue in the European capitals, with a local touch.
 French Beux Arts style brought in by the alumni of the great Parisian academy, Art Nouveau, Art Deco, Neo-Romanian together with communist style, form a mix that’s both frustrating and intriguing.